 When you compare the early stages of Jack Brooks’s career with that of his former Leeds housemate, Liam Plunkett, it is like chalk and cheese.
-But the fast bowler has done his best to make up for lost time with Northamptonshire, England Lions and now Yorkshire.
+But the fast bowler has done his best to make up for lost time with Northamptonshire, England Lions and now Yorkshire, for whom he has won two Championship titles.

 While Plunkett was playing Test cricket at the age of 20, Brooks, famed for wearing headbands, was still on the village greens of Oxfordshire at the same age.

-He has since taken every step up in his stride, and had been a Yorkshire target for a couple of years before putting pen to paper on a three-year contract at Headingley in September of 2012 after opting to leave Wantage Road.
+He has since taken every step up in his stride, and had been a Yorkshire target for a couple of years before putting pen to paper on a contract at Headingley in September of 2012 after opting to leave Wantage Road.

 Brooks played Second XI cricket for Surrey and Minor Counties cricket for Oxfordshire, but got his big break with Northants when he impressed in a net trial in 2008.